microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/reportroot-getoffice365activationsuserdetail.md

 - Windows 10 Mobile
 - iOS
 - Android
-- Ativado em um computador compartilhado
+- Ativado no computador compartilhado

 ## <a name="example"></a>Exemplo